 The Uniform Limited Partnership Act (ULPA), together with a 1976 revision known as the Revised Uniform Limited Partnership Act (RULPA), is a uniform act that was formulated and promoted by the National Conference of Commissioners on Uniform State Laws (NCCUSL) in order to provide an adaptable and stable foundation for the organization of limited partnerships by U.S. states.
 The original ULPA traces its origin to 1916 and exhibits characteristics that are mostly typical of model statutes.

-A Little More on the Uniform Limited Partnership Act
+How Does the Uniform Limited Partnership Act Work?

 The Uniform Limited Partnership Act (ULPA) was originally promulgated by the National Conference of Commissioners on Uniform State Laws (NCCUSL) in 1916 as a means to organize limited partnerships within the United States.
 In fact, ULPA and its general partnership counterpart, the Uniform Partnership Act (UPA) are the two acts that have been governing all partnerships across the country.